munipress/DISCO/README.md

-# DISCOverability companion
+# Discoverability companion
-DISCOverability companion should helps journals to be more visible for Aggregators / Indexing services / Readers / Authors / Reviewers
+Discoverability companion should helps journals to be more visible for Aggregators / Indexing services / Readers / Authors / Reviewers

 Main idea is described in MIRO Mind Map: https://muni.cz/go/pathfinder-mind-map